ESA and TOGAF self-study option

 certification training courses prepare you for two multiple choice

-examinations; 1.
 40 questions about TOGAF terms and concepts 2.
-8 questions applying TOGAF concepts to short

-practical scenarios.
+scenarios.
 You can re-attend a training course with no

-additional training fee.
-You book and pay for the examination after the
+book and pay for the examination after the course in a Pearson Vue centre.

-course in a Pearson Vue centre.
 See guidance below. |

-Examinations for ESA certificates ESA
+Examinations for BCS certificates BCS

 certification training courses lead to and include two multiple choice

-study.
+40 questions applying those concepts to a case study.
 You can re-attend a training course with no

 additional training fee.
-The ESA examinations are included in the course. |
+The

-by Markus Freimuth here How to Pass the TOGAF Exams
+following guidance is distilled and adapted from that offered by Markus Freimuth here How to Pass the TOGAF Exams

 – Level 1 and Level 2